ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

 >
 > Contrary to other languages, in Python there are not really `public` and `private`
 > members (attributes and methods), however, by convention all attributes and methods
-> starting by a single underscore `_` are considered private, only to be used within the class.
+> starting with a single underscore `_` are considered private, only to be used within the class.
 {: .callout}

 > ## The Cup of Tea class